General Online Banking

 Many deposit accounts are eligible to stop receiving paper statements by mail.
 If you choose online statement delivery, we'll send you an e-mail alert each month to notify you that your online statement is available, so please be sure that your e-mail address is current.

 - I signed up for combined statements in the branch, so all of my paper account statements are delivered in one envelope.
 Can I still sign up for paperless statements?

 Yes.
 When you signed up for combined statements in the branch, one of your accounts was designated as the parent account.
 In Online Banking, this is the account that you can view your combined statement on.
 To enroll in online statement delivery for your combined account statement, all you need to do is choose the online only option on the parent account.

 - If I sign up for online statement delivery, how will I access copies of my check images?

 Your check images are available in Online Banking in your account transaction history.
 You may access up to 18 months of transaction history, including your check images.
-To view your check images, click on the check number link in your transaction history.
-To make it easier to look up multiple check images, you may sort your transaction history by clicking on the transaction "Description" column header.

 - I made a deposit but only a portion of it is showing up.
 Why?

 Deposited funds may be subject to holds as disclosed in your account disclosure.
 Funds that are subject to holds will appear in the Current Balance but not in the Available Balance until the hold period has ended.
 Funds that are immediately made available when a deposit is made at a branch, ATM, or by automated deposit will show in the Available Balance.
 If a deposit is made at a branch, ATM, or by automated system after the cut off time, a portion of the deposit may appear immediately in your Available Balance but the deposit will not post until the following business day, and will not be available to pay incoming ACH transactions or checks you have written.

 - Is the Online Bill Payment Service free?